-Born on August 29, 1997, Chelsea Carter is the reigning American champion in the Super Lightweight division.
+Born on August 29, 1997, Chelsea Carter is a former American Super Lightweight champion.
 The young woman was a troublemaker in elementary school in her native San Francisco.

 A bit of loner with a strong character, she caused all kinds of chaos in the classroom and in recess, often being the source of conflict.

 As the typical response at the time, the family doc prescribed Ritalin to make her sit still.
 Before she made it to high school, her parents felt that giving medication to the child betrayed her true nature.
 Sports could do a much better job at channeling her energy and learning in life.

 Chelsea started her sporting journey with volleyball, but she quickly got bored.
 Gymnastics went damn well.
 She won state competitions in California.
 It made her semi-famous among her peers before entering college.
 Her personality flourished as a mix of playfulness, strength… and pranks at everyone’s expense.
 At that point in her life, the one they nickname High Voltage had a fascination for American football, but there was obviously little she could do there.
 She was encouraged to join the cheerleading team to make use of her gymnast skills, but she passed.